bcornec/nuage-ospdirector-wiki/WIP:-Nuage-OSP-Director-10-integration-with-ML2.md

 * nuage-nova-extensions
 * nuage-metadata-agent
 * nuage-puppet-modules-3.0
-* lldpad

 Also, we need to un-install OVS and Install VRS
 * Un-install OVS
 * Install VRS (nuage-openvswitch)

-The installation of packages and un-installation of OVS can be done via [this script](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
+The installation of packages and un-installation of OVS can be done via [this script](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script/nuage_overcloud_full_patch_w_ml2.sh).
-Since the files required to configure plugin.ini, neutron.conf, ml2_conf.ini, ml2_conf_sriov.ini, nova.conf and sriov_agent.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
-Copy the directory containing the 9_files and the script at [this link](https://github.com/nuagenetworks/nuage-ospdirector/tree/ML2-SRIOV/image-patching/stopgap-script) and execute the script.
+Since the files required to configure plugin.ini, neutron.conf and ml2_conf.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script/nuage_overcloud_full_patch_w_ml2.sh).
+Copy the directory containing the 10_files at [this link](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script) and execute the script.
 For the next release this code will be upstreamed.

 ## Generic changes to openstack-tripleo-heat-templates